ChunelFeng/CGraph/README.md

   CGraph 说明文档
 </h1>

->CGraph is a cross-platform `DAG`(Directed Acyclic Graph) framework based on C++17 without any 3rd-party.</br></br>
+>CGraph is a cross-platform `DAG`(Directed Acyclic Graph) framework based on pure C++ without any 3rd-party.</br></br>
->You, with it, can build your own operators simply, and then describe any running schedules as you need, such as dependence, parallelling, aggregation and so on.
+>You, with it, can build your own operators simply, and describe any running schedules as you need, such as dependence, parallelling, aggregation and so on.
 Some useful tools and plugins are also provided to improve your project.</br></br>
 >Tutorials and contact information are shown as follows.
 Please get in touch with us for free if you need more about this repository.

 ## 一. 简介